Forbidden Diary Cast

 Hazel

-Diane Bolton is heard in 10 episodes of Seasons 1941-1943 playing Hazel who is a Camp nurse.
+Diane Bolton is heard in 12 episodes of Seasons 1941-1944 playing Hazel who is a nurse.
 She began her illustrious career as a high school German and English teacher.
 Ever the entrepreneur…

 she started a professional speaking company, speaking nationally and internationally to myriad clients in business and industry.
 She has spoken professionally, in front of the microphone, to organizations that include automotive, education, aerospace, etc. That career morphed into a voiceover career, reprised from the off-chance opportunity she had years ago to do some voiceover work for a friend and colleague.
 That early VO work included local PSAs, automotive dealerships, and an occasional funeral home commercial.